UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 - Update all your ingress resources and remove ***all*** `certmanager.k8s.io` annotations.
 - Deploy your ingress changes
 - Delete all your `Certificate` resources.
 You might want to back them up before doing that.
 - Wait a minute or so and verify that the certificate resources have not been re-created with `kubectl get certificates -n my-namespace`.
-If a certificate is re-cretated, double-check your ingress annotations.
+If a certificate is re-created, double-check your ingress annotations.

 Note that: